cybertec-postgresql/pg_squeeze/README.md

   Here, "minutes" (0 through 59) and "hours" (0 through 23) specify the time
   of the check within a day, while "days_of_month" (1 through 31), "months" (1
-  through 12) and "days_of_week" (0 through 6, where 0 stands for Sunday)
+  through 12) and "days_of_week" (0 through 7, where both 0 and 7 stand for
-  determine the day of the check.
-NULL value in any field implies that check of the field always passes.
+  Sunday) determine the day of the check.

+  The check is performed if "minute", "hour" and "month" all match the current timestamp, while NULL value means any minute, hour and month respectively.
+As for "days_of_month" and "days_of_week", at least one of these needs to match the current timestamp, or both need to be NULL for the check to take place.

   For example, in the entries above tell that table "public"."bar" should be checked every Wednesday and Friday at 22:30.